-Scissor hamstring stretch
+1. Scissor hamstring stretch

-Tight hamstring muscles can pull on your pelvis, increasing stress on your lower back and irritating your sciatic nerve.
+Tight hamstring muscles can pull on your pelvis and increase stress on your lower back1, which can irritate your sciatic nerve.

 - Face your hips and shoulders forward.
 If possible, check in a mirror to make sure your right hip isn’t more forward than your left hip.